stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 And then both `dump(&s1)` and `dump("hello world")` work properly.

+To summarise, assignment of a non-trivial value moves the value from one location to another.
+Otherwise, Rust would be forced to _implicitly_ do a copy and break its promise to make allocations explicit.

 ## Lifetimes

 So, the rule of thumb is to prefer to keep references to the original data - to 'borrow'